lupyuen/nuttx-star64/README.md

 [(Source)](https://lupyuen.github.io/articles/linux#u-boot-settings-for-star64)

-Which means that we need to add this TFTP Command to U-Boot Bootloader...
+Which means that we need to add these TFTP Commands to U-Boot Bootloader...

 ```bash
 ## Assume Initial RAM Disk is max 16 MB